dthwaite/bignumber.js/README.md

 as another, much more comprehsive library: http://mikemcl.github.io/bignumber.js.

-I focussed on the speed of division for large numbers and finally came up with an algorithm that is about 1,000 times fater than what Alex had (!), and is now at least 5 times faster than Mike's.
+I focussed on the speed of division for large numbers and finally came up with an algorithm that is about 1,000 times faster than what Alex had (!), and is now at least 5 times faster than Mike's.

 Install:
 npm install